MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 :::row:::
 :::column span="":::
-You can set how the background image is resized to fill the window.
+This sets how the background image is resized to fill the window.

 **Property name:** `backgroundImageStretchMode`